ethanmcc/django-makeconf/README.md

 This relies on Django's template finder, which is pretty flexible.
 It will scan all your apps for a template with the same path name.
 The `Dockerfile` will be generated using the `Dockerfile.tmpl`, and it will have access to the `settings` variable.

+## Elastic Beanstalk Modules

+Elastic Beanstalk configuration files can be declared using `MAKECONF_EB_MODULES`.
+Templates named `<module_name>.tmpl` can be referenced in a list by the module name.
+If you had a `newrelic` module and a `postgres` module that each configure your server with packages, files, etc., you can automatically turn the following format:

+    MAKECONF_EB_MODULES = ['postgres', 'newrelic']

+Into additional `MAKECONF_MAP` entries like so:

+    MAKECONF_MAP = {
+        ...
+        '.ebextensions/01_postgres.config': 'postgres.tmpl',
+        '.ebextensions/02_newrelic.config': 'newrelic.tmpl',
+    }

+If `MAKECONF_EB_MODULES` is set, `.ebextensions` will be erased with each build.

 ## Options

 Currently, there is one option which can be set using `MAKECONF_OPTIONS`: